-Canal lining is an impermeable layer that protects the canal bed and sides, lining is usually constructed in 2.5 to 15 cm thick layer of lining material such as RCC or CC brick, stone, etc.
+Canal Lining is an impermeable layer provided for the bed and sides of the canal to improve the life and discharge capacity of the canal usually constructed in 2.5 to 15 cm thick layer of lining material such as RCC or CC brick, stone, etc.

 It also prevent waterlogging across the lower areas of the canal.